 I will show you how to make crackling with no knives at all, yes zero, nix, zilch, nada, nothing.
 No more cut hands or uncut thick pieces of crackling.

-Don't worry, I will show you how to make crackling without any knives or score lines.
+Your crackling may or may not come already scored.
+That doesn't matter.
+I will show you how to make crackling without any knives or score lines.

 Lightly oil a baking tray that has a 1-inch lip/side.
 The oil is just to stop the crackling from sticking initially.
 As the crackling cooks, the pork fat will drain away and the pork crackling will cook in its own fat, hence the need for a baking tray with a 1-inch lip/side to contain the pork fat.